A summary of the Tech Valleys Strategic Advisory Group's purpose.

 Frequency of meetings

-It is envisaged that the group will meet on a quarterly basis, with the option to meet additionally as required.
+The group will meet on a monthly basis, with the option to meet additionally as required.
 The anticipated time commitment should not exceed 18 days per year.

 Attendance at meetings

 Members are expected to attend meetings regularly.
-Appointments may be terminated, without notice, if attendance becomes so erratic as to interfere with the good running of the Tech Valley Strategic Advisory Group.
+Appointments may be terminated, without notice, if attendance is not possible for three consecutive meetings without prior agreement with the chair.

 The meeting must reach a quorum to proceed.
-A quorum shall be reached when the majority of members (i.e. more than 50%) are in attendance.
+A quorum shall be reached when more than 50% of members are in attendance.

 Ways of working/secretariat

 Meetings will normally be held virtually.
 Should face to face meetings be required, a room can be used in the general office, Ebbw Vale will be made available.
-The group will be guided by a work programme determined by the Tech Valleys Sponsor Group and reflect input from members of the Advisory Group.
+The group will be guided by a work programme determined by the Tech Valleys Sponsor Group and reflect input from members of the advisory group.

 To facilitate openness, the contents of documents and discussions during group meetings must be treated in confidence.
-Documentation and other information provided to the group should remain confidential, and should not be disclosed unless the Welsh Government has given prior written consent to the release of information.
+Documentation and other information provided to the group should remain confidential, and should not be disclosed unless Welsh Government has given prior written consent to the release of information.

 Documentation, including meeting notes, may be subject to access to information requests made under the Freedom of Information Act 2000.
-Where such requests are received, the Welsh Government's standard Freedom of Information procedures will be followed.
+Where such requests are received, Welsh Government's standard Freedom of Information procedures will be followed.

 The group will exist between April 2020 and August 2028.
 Membership will be reviewed and refreshed every three years.
-One month’s notice of dissolution of the Group may be given by the Welsh Government at any time.
+One month’s notice of dissolution of the group may be given by Welsh Government at any time.

-Appointments to the Group can be terminated by either party by giving one month’s notice in writing to the Chair and copied to the Senior Responsible Officer (SRO) of Tech Valleys Sponsor Group.
+Appointments to the group can be terminated by either party by giving one month’s notice in writing to the chair and copied to the senior responsible officer of Tech Valleys Sponsor Group.
 The chair would, in addition, give one month’s notice in writing to the chief regional officer: south.